It's easy to get answers about health and nutrition! Just send your question by email to askdrgourmet

 Dr. Gourmet Says...

-There's a lot of controversy about this, and the answer from the research right now indicates that you don't need to worry.
+There has been a lot of controversy about this in the past, but the most current research indicates that you don't need to worry about seeds.

-For years doctors have told their patients with diverticulosis to not eat seeds, nuts or foods that contain seeds, such as those found in tomatoes and cucumbers.
-Because those with diverticulosis have small out-pouching of the colon, the theory has been that the seeds might become stuck in the small diverticula (pouches) and create a setting for infection.
+For years doctors have told their patients with diverticulosis to not eat seeds, nuts, or foods that contain seeds, such as those found in tomatoes and cucumbers.
+Because those with diverticulosis have small out-pouchings of the colon, the theory has been that the seeds might become stuck in the small diverticula (pouches) and create a setting for infection.

 Eat the tomatoes and do be a spontaneous cook again!